GeorgeWebDevCy/softone-woocommerce-integration/README.txt

 * **Order export** – Sends WooCommerce orders to SoftOne SALDOC documents once orders reach the configured statuses and records the resulting document ID back on the order.
 * **API tester** – Provides an in-dashboard tester with sample payload presets so administrators can validate credentials, run ad-hoc calls, and inspect the raw responses returned by SoftOne.
 * **Category log viewer** – Surfaces category synchronisation entries aggregated from WooCommerce logs to make diagnosing catalogue imports easier.
 * **Menu population helpers** – Optionally extend WooCommerce menu structures to include synced SoftOne product categories, even when the site does not expose brand taxonomies.
+Placeholder menu items can be translated or retitled via the `softone_wc_integration_menu_placeholder_titles` filter, or matched via metadata using `softone_wc_integration_menu_placeholder_config`.

 = Prerequisites =